hieunguyenzzz/anandjoel.wedding/content/pages/all.vi.md

           luscious mountains and fields combined with its eternal spring weather, make it a perfect getaway destination.
 Dalat is also called the Flower City supplying its beautiful flowers to all of Vietnam.
-          From the moment An & Joel set foot in Dalat it captivated our hearts.
-          That’s why we chose to host our wedding in Dalat
+          From the moment An & Joel set foot in Dalat it captivated their hearts.
+That’s why they chose to host their wedding in Dalat
         image: /IMG_4041.jpeg
         gallery:
           - name: Cu Lan Village